Toofan Singh

 Jugraj Singh (1971 – 8 April 1990), better known as Toofan Singh, was a militant member of the Khalistan Liberation Force who was born in 1971 in Sri Hargobindpur, Punjab, India.
 According to police records, he was allegedly involved in 150 killings.
-He was killed in an encounter on April 8, 1990.
+He was killed in an encounter with police on 8 April 1990.

-Biography
+Early life

 Born in 1971 as Jugraj Singh in Cheema village of Punjab.
 He had 5 sisters and was the only son of his parents.
+He took amrit at 6 and would regularly read Gurbani and do Simran.
+He would read about Sikh history commonly and was known for being soft-spoken and well mannered.

+Militancy

 In 1984, he was emotionally affected by the news of Operation Blue Star.
-He begin to believe that he has to do something about the alleged atrocities against Sikhs.
+He began to believe that he has to do something about the alleged atrocities against Sikhs.
 In his younger days, he spent some days in the Nabha Jail.
 In the jail, he met with Manbir Singh Chaheru and Baldev Singh.
-Baldev Singh told Gujraj that he should avoid getting into these fights since he is the only son of his family, however, Gujraj would not change his path.
+Baldev Singh told Jugraj that he should avoid getting into these fights since he is the only son of his family, however, Jugraj would not change his path.

-In 1987, he came into contact with Avtar Singh Brahma the chief of Khalistan Liberation Force and he would fight under him.
-Toofan Singh's name first appeared in the complaint registered to Punjab Armed Police Headquarters concerning the murder of police officer Govindram as the major prepatrator.
+In 1987 Toofan Singh broke out of Hoshiarpur Jail, and came into contact with Avtar Singh Brahma the chief of Khalistan Liberation Force(KLF) and he would fight under him.
+Toofan Singh's name first appeared in the complaint registered to Punjab Armed Police Headquarters concerning the murder of police officer Gobind Ram as the major perpetrator.
 On one hand Singh had support from Sikh society, and on other hand police forces would continue trailing him.

+In 1988 Gurjant Singh Budhsinghwala took over KLF.
+He made Toofan Singh Lieutenant General of KLF.
+He would later rise to Deputy Chief of KLF.

-He was noted to have provided protection to the villagers from attacks and extortion by criminal gangs, terrorist groups and the police.
+Toofan Singh was said to have provided protection to the villagers from attacks and extortion by criminal gangs, and the police.

+Explosion

+In a meeting with top KLF leaders, including Budhsinghwala and Navroop Singh, in Sri Hargobindpur Toofan Singh took responsibility for an explosion at a liquor store in Batala.
+15 people were killed, 50 were injured, 4 shops were blown up, and 1 van was blown up in the explosion.